 Our goal is to help you break down your career exploration into manageable steps.

-Upon completion of this workbook and by engaging in Career Cruising you will have a better idea about some careers that may be a good fit for you.
+Upon completion of this workbook, you will have a better idea about some careers that may be a good fit for you.
 At this point, you can engage with a variety of different resources both at RRC and within the community depending on the questions you have.

 - If you have identified a career or program(s) that interests you at Red River College, you can meet with an Academic Advisor to formulate an academic plan.
 Academic Advisors can answer questions about program selection, admission requirements and also let you know what you can expect at RRC.